Boynewood, Queensland: Geography

 The locality is bounded to the north by the Burnett River and to the west and south by its tributary the Boyne River.

-The Mundubbera Durong Road (State Route 75) passes through the locality from the north-east (Mundubbera) to the south-west (Derri Derra).
+The Mundubbera-Durong Road (State Route 75) passes through the locality from the north-east (Mundubbera) to the south-west (Derri Derra).

 The principal land use is crop farming and orchards.

 History

-Boynewood State School opened on 2 February 1915.
+Boynewood State School opened on 2 February 1915 on the northern corner of Dykehead Road and Taylors Road (approx 25.64670°S 151.23639°E).
+In 1934, the school was relocated to its present site in order to be more centrally located.

-All Saints' Anglican church opened circa 1920.
+All Saints' Anglican church was officially opened on Sunday 9 February 1919 by Archdeacon Arthur Rivers.
 It closed circa 1989.